pouchdb/pouchdb/docs/adapters.md

 #### Alternative IndexedDB adapter

-We are currently experimenting with a [LevelDown][]-based IndexedDB adapter (using [level-js][]) which may eventually replace the current IndexedDB adapter.
+We are currently experimenting with a [LevelDOWN][]-based IndexedDB adapter (using [level-js][]) which may eventually replace the current IndexedDB adapter.
 If you would like to experiment with this, you may use the `pouchdb.idb-alt.js` plugin:

 ```html
 <script src="pouchdb.js"></script>